 When that job has completed, which you can check with the

-command step three is to run the following command to start your garbage collection on the volume;
+Once this is done, the next step is to run the following command to start your garbage collection on the volume;

 Start-DedupJob -Type GarbageCollection -Volume E: -Full

-Finally, after that, step four is to turn off dedup on the volume with the following command;
+Finally, after that, the final step is to turn off dedup on the volume with the following command;

 Disable-DedupVolume -Volume E: